robtimus/text-obfuscation/README.md

 ## Obfuscating HTTP headers

 Use `newHeaderObfuscator` to create a function that can obfuscate single HTTP headers (as strings and string arrays) and HTTP header objects.
-It's much like `newPropertyObfuscator`, but like HTTP headers it's always case sensitive.
+It's much like `newPropertyObfuscator`, but like HTTP headers it's always case insensitive.
 Unlike `newPropertyObfuscator`, it doesn't support nested objects, and for nested arrays each element is obfuscated separately.
 It also does not support skipping obfuscation.

 ```
 const headerObfuscator = newHeaderObfuscator({